tpbrighton/docker-wordpress/docs/03-server-setup.md

 ### SSH Keypair

-The repository that holds a backup of the themes and plugins is private, so we must be able to identify the server as trusted by generating a keypair.
+The repository that holds a backup of the themes and plugins is private (because it contains commercial code that we have licensed), so we must be able to identify the server as trusted by generating a keypair.
 The following command will create an SSH keypair of type ED25519 (modern and secure) in the default location, without a passphrase (so it can be used automatically without user input), with a comment describing its usage.

 ```shell
 ssh-keygen -q -t "ed25519" -f "${HOME}/.ssh/id_ed25519" -N"" -C "EC2 Production Server Backup Key"